How Are Medical Negligence Claims Investigated?

 Although the statute of limitations on medical negligence cases is 3 years, the sooner you seek legal advice the better – so that as many of the details as possible remain fresh in your mind and the memory of anyone else involved.
 Additionally, the more recent the incident, the easier your medical records will be for us to find and access.

 What happens next?

-If, based on the above information, your solicitor feels your case could be successful, the next step is to write to the defendants (the medical professional, or their practice or Commissioning Group).
+In terms of the medical negligence claims process, if, based on the above information, your solicitor feels your case could be successful, the next step is to write to the defendants (the medical professional, or their practice or Commissioning Group).
 We’ll inform them of what you’ve told us, request access to your medical records for further investigation, and indicate that you believe you’ve suffered negligence and wish to take legal action.